kmkr/angular-ws/presentation/presentation.md

-### Oppgave 6: Lag "entry" som et directive
+### Task 6: "Entry" as a directive

-Vis "name" og "message" for hver entry ved hjelp av `directive` du nettopp laget

-Hint:

-1. Sjekk [dokumentasjon for directive] [1]

-Rakk du ikke oppgave 5?
-Kjør:
+An entry contains a "name" and a "message".
+Create a directive to show an entry.
+Print each entry.

+Tip:

+1. Use `ng-repeat` to loop over entries.
+2. Check out [the directive documentation] [1]

+Didn't finish task 5?
+Run:

 `git stash -u`
 `git checkout task_6`